 The voice responded instantly.
 "Nom excellent…you pholat understand me?"

-Hermione nodded, "Yes although not perfectly or for long the spell only last a few minutes."
+Hermione nodded, "Yes, although not perfectly or for long.
+This version of the spell only lasts a few minutes."

 The strangely modulated voice sounded almost pleased.
 "I am the relip-na of the bro-miphat.
 I control the bro-miphat."

-Hermione frowned at as she tried to puzzle out the answer.
+Hermione frowned as she tried to puzzle out the answer.
 "Are you a computer?"

 "Ka-nem unclear…I am the heart of bro-miphat."